 - 1 tbsp brown rice syrup (I omitted; agave or maple would work, I’m sure)

-- Comine coconut milk, rice, sugar (which I actually used less than a 1/4 cup of.
-The first batch I made had [accidentally!]
-1 cup of sugar…yehh), rice milk and salt in a medium saucepan.
+- Comine coconut milk, rice, sugar.
+I actually used less than a 1/4 cup of sugar.
+The first batch I made accidentally 1 cup of sugar…yehh), rice milk and salt in a medium saucepan.
 Hold off on the vanilla and syrup ’til later.

-- Simmer these ingredients, stirring ‘er up real nice.
-When it reaches that lovely hot point of some bubbles, turn that baby down to low and cover partially.
+- Simmer these ingredients, stirring.
+When it reaches boiling point, turn that baby down to low and cover partially.

 - Keep this going for approximately an hour, until the rice is tender and the whole mixture feels thick/pudding-like, stirring frequently.

 - Watch carefully for burning towards the end of an hour.